apigeek3000/api-jam-1-fundamentals/cloud-shell-tutorial.md

 2.  **Test Using cURL** To test the API using curl or a similar command line HTTP client, use the following command:

+    ```bash
     curl -X GET "https://{{API hostname}}/v1/hipster-products-api/products"
+    ```

+    Alternatively, you can put that URL in new Chrome tab and test the API from there.
 If all goes well, you should be able to get the list of Hipster Products in JSON format.

     ![part1-curl-success.png](https://cdn.qwiklabs.com/XTyZor5bBgvG9jik2kcn0QAEwdB6n%2FKn90WmOjk5I3g%3D)